Ollynov/t-school-fullstack-2/Server - Node + Express/lecture-notes.md

 Open up this .gitignore file and simply add "node_modules".
 This assures that the node_modules folder will not be added to github (git will completely ignore it).
 It is very large and there's no reason to put it up there, because anyone who pulls down our code base can run "npm install" which will go through the package.json file and install all of the dependencies needed.

+## Endpoints

+Server endpoints dictate what the server should do when it gets a particular request to that 'endpoint' which is just a url.
+Aside from the path/url, there is also an HTTP verb associated to each endpoint.
+For example, we may want to perform different actions for a 'GET' request to 'www.myapp.com/user' vs. a 'DELETE' request to 'www.myapp.com/user'.

+These requests that we are referring to are the HTTP requests we learned about at the start of T-School.
+They are the primary form of communication between the client and server, and each request comes with an "HTTP Verb" that indicates what intention the request has- GET, POST, etc. You have to accomodate for these requests by creating endpoints.

 **Exercise 2 - Let's respond to a client request**